pasqal-io/emulators/docs/index.md

 - **emu-sv** (default precision) is typically the best choice for noiseless simulations of up to ~25 qubits.

 - In noise‐simulation mode, emu-sv solves the full Lindblad master equation, but this effectively halves the number of qubits that can be simulated.

-- emu-sv also supports leakage noise (i.e., 3-level systems where the leakage state is given by $|x \rangle $).

 - For larger number of qubits, emu-sv may not fit on a GPU or may become significantly slower; in those cases **emu-mps** is often the better choice.
 Unless you require extreme accuracy, emu-mps offers better scalability — but be sure to read its documentation to configure it correctly.